Okeanos/dotfiles-windows/ssh-setup.md

 open KeePassXC issue asking to
 [support MSYS2 ssh-agent sockets on Windows](https://github.com/keepassxreboot/keepassxc/issues/4681) (unresolved by 2023-02-13) that would improve the situation.

+The [OmniSSHAgent](https://github.com/masahide/OmniSSHAgent) project appears to solve some of the cross provider and consumer issues by providing the required interfaces to interact with Git Bash provided SSH (`cygwin`/`MSYS2`) and Windows OpenSSH as well as the ability to provide SSH keys via KeePassXC.
+I haven't tested it though.

 ## 1Password